jakkcanada/jakkcanada/README.md

 - 👋 Hi, I’m @jakkcanada
-- 👀 I’m interested in Python, Blockchain, Smart Contract, Ethereum, and Decentralized Application.
+- 👀 I’m interested in Python, Blockchain, Smart Contract, Ethereum, Decentralized Application, and Flutter App.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on a smart contract.
 - 📫 How to reach me @ jkanhara@gmail.com